MOARdV/AvionicsSystems/README.md

 substantially similar mod.
 As long as RPM is still in wide use, I will strive to keep it working, but I can not guarantee much beyond that.

-IVAs will still work with RPM.
+IVAs designed for RPM will still work with RPM.
 Props packs designed for RPM will still work with RPM.

 ## Other questions?